With inexpensive equipment, women can get a glimpse of their own cervix prior to the customary 2-year Pap smear.

 Do Your Part to Stay Healthy

 The ability to look might satisfy some curiosity or help you to monitor ongoing conditions.
 But don’t conclude that it replaces the need for regular gynecological examinations.
+Medical professionals have extensive training and sterile equipment.

 Comprehensive human anatomy posters about cervical cancer and the female reproductive system are available in our online store.
-Whether or not you decide to get up close and personal, if it has been a couple years since your last Pap test, this is a good month to make a gynecological appointment.
+Whether or not you decide to get up close and personal, if it has been a couple of years since your last Pap test, this is a good month to make a gynecological appointment.
 Granted, this topic may make you feel a bit uncomfortable, but early detection can be life-saving.

-Main photo of 28-year old 7 months post polypectomy.
+Main photo of 28-year old, 7 months post polypectomy.